pitosalas/cleancont/output/2019-02-18-some-great-links-for-02192019.md

 ---
 title: "Some great links for  02/19/2019"
-subtitle: "[How Microservices Saved the Internet – Hacker Noon](https://hackernoon.com/how-microservices-saved-..."
+subtitle: "How Microservices Saved the Internet – Hacker Noon"
 category: "301"
 tags: []
 date: "2019-02-18"